Something good from this

 When reporting systems fail, when victims of sexual harassment or sexual violence feel as damaged by their experience of reporting as they did by the original abuse, when people have given up seeking the kind of justice they always believed would be there, one of the things they can hope for is that something good will come out of their experience.

 Something good from this is a project from The Consent Collective.
 We're a community of activists, survivors and experts.
 Some of us have our own bruises from attempts to get justice.
 Some of us spend our time working closely with the justice systems that often let people down.

-We don't want to promise you something that we can't deliver.
-We're not offering to take on your case.
-We can't promise you justice.
-We're unable to get involved in any active criminal cases.
-We can't promise that any decisions that have already been made can be overturned.
-But, if you've made a report of sexual harassment or sexual violence to the police, your university, your employer or another institution and that process has left you feeling confused, blamed, or isolated we hope our events and content helps you understand what your rights are, what normal reactions to sexual harassment or sexual assault are, and how understanding experiences of injustice might help us build better and stronger training material for the people and organisations you reported to.
+If you've made a report of sexual harassment or sexual violence to the police, your university, your employer or another institution and that process has left you feeling confused, blamed, or isolated we hope our events and content helps you understand what your rights are, what normal reactions to sexual harassment or sexual assault are, and how understanding experiences of injustice might help us build better and stronger training material for the people and organisations you reported to.

 Understanding the Victim's Right to Review

 In this video from a webinar in May 2019 Nina Burrowes from The Consent Collective, solicitor Kate Ellis from The Centre for Women's Justice and 'Rebecca' from a recent story in The Guardian talk about the practical and emotional side of exercising the Victim's Right to Review

 Click here to download a PDF of the slides used in this video.